minifarmco/shopifybuy-minifarm/README.md

 ## How to Deploy
 1. Make sure `"noEmit": false` in `tsconfig.json`
 2. Run `$ yarn webpack`
-3. Upload the output file `dist/minifarm-shopifybuy.js` to Firebase Storage and set to public
+3. Upload the output files `dist/*` to Firebase Storage and set to public
-4. Import the script into your HTML.
-Below is a sample.
+4. Import the script into webflow.
+Below is a generalized HTML example.
+See demo.html for a real example.

 ```html
 <!DOCTYPE html>